Dimillian/DMCustomModalViewController/README.md

 You can customize the animation speed by setting the property `CGFloat animationSpeed` before presenting the modal view controller
 The default value is 0.30

 You can also customize the scaling of the parent controller view when the modal view is presented.
 It will affect the recoil effect.
-For that modify the property `CGFloat parentViewScaling` the default value is 0.80
+For that modify the property `CGFloat parentViewScaling` the default value is 0.80.

+Also by default when you tap on the parent view when the modal is not presented full screen it will close it, you can turn it off by setting `tapParentViewToClose` to `NO`.

+There are some other properties for you to play with.

+The example provide sliders on the UI to better understand the effect of each property.
+Just run it in the simulator :)

 ## Licensing
 Copyright (C) 2013 by Thomas Ricouard.